Southern Cross Care proud to celebrate

 “We’ve seen some great results through this initiative and I’m sure we won’t rest on our laurels and continue to improve.”

-Each of our 17 residential care centres have implemented standardised multicomponent strategies to treat the underlying causes of declining capacity, to help each individual maintain their strength and balance through exercise and to maintain social engagement through promoting individualised activity participation.
+Each of our 17 residential care homes have implemented standardised multicomponent strategies to treat the underlying causes of declining capacity, to help each individual maintain their strength and balance through exercise and to maintain social engagement through promoting individualised activity participation.

 And in a fantastic sign of teamwork, each site has a dedicated Early Intervention Working Party that meets fortnightly to discuss referrals, engage in critical evaluation of the reasons contributing to decline and to develop recovery pathways which aim to promote physical and social engagement.